zanastazia/zanastazia/content/authors/admin/_index.md

 Welcome!

 I am a third-year PhD student in the School of Computer Science & Informatics at Cardiff University, supervised by Prof. Irena Spasić and Dr. Padraig Corcoran.
-My research is mainly focused around sentiment analysis of user-generated content in health and wellbeing.
+My research is mainly focused around sentiment analysis of user-generated content in health and well-being.